Welcome Obama

 Welcome Obama is a 2013 Indian Telugu-language drama film directed by Singeetam Srinivasa Rao, who also composed the soundtrack.
 A remake of the Marathi film Mala Aai Vhhaychy!
-(2011), the film stars Urmila Kanitkar, Rachel and Esteban.
+(2011), the film stars Urmila Kanetkar, Rachel and Esteban.
 It focuses on a surrogate mother who bears a foreigner's child.
 The film was released on 20 September 2013.

 Plot

 Lucy, an American woman, comes to India looking for a surrogate mother to bear her a child.
-She lands a deal with Yashodha, an impoverished single mother.
+She makes a deal with Yashodha, an impoverished single mother.

 Yashodha has an accidental fall when pregnant and the doctors conjecture that there is a risk of the baby being born deformed, leading to Lucy revoking the contract and returning to the United States.

-But Yashodha delivers a healthy and active boy named Krishna, and everyone calls him "Obama" due to his white skin.
-Years later, Lucy gets to know about the boy and comes to India to take him.
+In time, Yashodha delivers a healthy and active boy named Krishna, and everyone calls him "Obama" due to his fair skin.
+Years later, Lucy gets to know about the boy and comes to India to take him with her.
 But Yashodha, having developed a strong bond with Krishna, refuses to send him back.
+How Lucy responds to this forms the rest of the story.